Home » Read & Learn » WordPress » How to Setup WordPress Categories and Tags (vs. Keywords)

 Or worse…

-We've lost focus that your site should be about the user first — not search engines.
+We’ve lost sight of the idea that your site should prioritize the user’s needs over search engines.

-The following guide and analogies apply to your WooCommerce products as well.
-It's all about organizing your data in an intuitive way that makes it easy for your website visitors to gravitate to their interests.
-This is where putting on your customer hat can help to organize your site for your site visitors.
+The following guide and analogies also apply to your WooCommerce products.
+It’s all about organizing your data intuitively, making it easy for website visitors to gravitate to their interests.
+Putting on your customer hat can help you manage your site for visitors.

 Keywords/Keyphrases and Ranking Potential

-So, we look for 2-3 word keyword phrases that we are going to pepper throughout our content, in our post titles, descriptions and alt tags.
-Over time, the consistent and targeted use of these phrases can assist us in gaining relevant rankings.
+So, we look for 2-3 word keyword phrases that we will incorporate throughout our content, including in post titles, descriptions, and alt tags.
+Over time, the consistent and targeted use of these phrases can help us achieve relevant rankings.

 Again, over time.